Manuel123cool/tutorials/SwiftUI/main.md

 ```

 To have a class instance inside our view struct which is changeable inside body var: use @ObservedObject.
 The class has to implement ObservableObject protocol.
+The var of the class, which could be changed inside the body var, has to have the observer @Published.

 ### UI elements
 UI elements are views.
 There have modifier.
 The order of the modifier inst unimportant.
 Here I will list them